avxkim/redmine-gitlab-hook/README.md

 ## Troubleshooting

-If the plugin is not working as expected, check the Redmine logs at `log/production.log` for any error messages related to "GitLab Hook".
+If the plugin is not working as expected:

+1. Check the Redmine logs at `log/production.log` for any error messages related to "GitLab Hook"
+2. **Always restart Redmine after updating the plugin** by touching the restart file: `touch tmp/restart.txt`
+3. Make sure the webhook in GitLab is configured for both Push events and Merge request events

 ## License